eddie-dunn/swytcher/README.rst

 Planned features

-* Add explicit command to copy default config instead of doing this automatically
 * Switch layout based on combination of window class and name
 * Remember last keyboard layout for each window